matthewjbis/content-machine/context.md

 - MVP-first AI systems / batch vs event-driven / feedback loops / "fix the most embarrassing failure first"
 - RSS-to-LinkedIn content pipeline / RAG for internal docs / ROI measurement on long sales cycles
 - "Battle-tested in production" defined / self-taught path into GTM AI engineering / rebuilding the intelligence layer vs. bolting on AI
+- Longer companion piece expanding "If you know n8n, you already speak LangGraph" into a full n8n-vs-LangGraph framework (the one-liner outperformed on impressions - worth a follow-up testing whether the expanded version holds attention as well)